Sean-w94/atmos/article/article.md

 })
 ```

-We've already discussed incoming data, let's see how we send data out by
+We've already discussed incoming data.
+Let's see how we send data out by
 taking a look at the `broadcast` function on [line 17 of server.es][]:

 ```js